-Battery Life (Benchmark = 24 hrs) For obvious production cost reasons most of the speakers on this list are relatively small, and you can only fit a small battery into a small casing.
+Battery Life (Benchmark = 24 hrs) For obvious production cost reasons most of these are small Bluetooth speakers, and you can only fit a small battery into a small casing.
 While battery technology has come a long way in recent years, you should still expect batteries in a speaker under $50, with a few welcome exceptions, to last around 24-hrs on a full charge.

 User interface design and connection options vary widely among all speakers, so follow your heart and pick a speaker design that’s appealing and practical for you, and this goes for sound signature as well.
 There are $30 speakers that I personally think sound better than $100 ones, but all of that is fairly subjective!